 Contest Instructions

-The European Mathematical Contest in Modelling (EuroMCM)® is a prestigious international competition designed to enhance students' mathematical modelling skills, problem-solving abilities, and written communication.
+The European Mathematical Contest in Modelling (EuroMCM)™ is a prestigious international competition designed to enhance students' mathematical modelling skills, problem-solving abilities, and written communication.
 Teams collaborate to develop solutions to real-world challenges using mathematical principles.
 Below are the detailed rules, registration process, and guidelines for participation.

 2026 Contest Schedule

-• Registration Deadline: 17:00 CET on Tuesday, 24 March 2026 (48 hours before the contest starts)
+• Registration Deadline: 17:00 CET on Tuesday, 13 October 2026 (48 hours before the contest starts)

-• Contest Begins: 17:00 CET on Thursday, 26 March 2026
+• Contest Begins: 17:00 CET on Thursday, 15 October 2026

-• Contest Ends: 20:00 CET on Monday, 30 March 2026
+• Contest Ends: 20:00 CET on Monday, 19 October 2026

-• Solution Submission Deadline: 21:00 CET on Monday, 30 March 2026
+• Solution Submission Deadline: 21:00 CET on Monday, 19 October 2026

-• Results Announcement: By 31 May 2026
+• Results Announcement: December 2026

 Contest Rules and Guidelines